 The Smart Score System

-TipRanks’ proprietary Smart Score rates stocks from 1-10 based on eight key factors:
+TipRanks’ Smart Score rates stocks from 1–10 on eight factors:

 - Analyst consensus and individual analyst performance